NuttaneeKnight/ServiceNow/survey.md

 - Assign = Identify who will receive the survey and when
 - View = Ensure that the survey looks as expected

+- survey_admin role
+- After the design, the next will tab is the configuration.
+There you will be able to customize your message to answer you customer. ex.
+"The safety department appreciates your feedback" End note > Thank you for taking the survey etc.